Trainee Positions At Prince of Wales Hospital

 The hospital is situated in Randwick in the eastern suburbs of Sydney and has a total of approximately 530 general medical and surgical beds.
 It is co-located with the Royal Hospital for Women, Sydney Children's Hospital and Prince of Wales Private Hospital.
 It is one of the principal hospitals of the South Eastern Sydney Local Health District and is a teaching hospital of the University of New South Wales.
 The Department, founded in 1961, was the first academic department of neurology in Australia.

 The hospital is a comprehensive stroke unit offering clot retrieval for acute stroke treatment and also has a comprehensive epilepsy unit.
-The Prince of Wales Medical Research Institute (for research into the neurosciences) is also on site.
+The inpatients are now in the recently completed Acute Services Building.
+Neuroscience Research Australia (NeuRA) is also on site.

 Department Beds :

-26 general Neurology and 4 close observation beds (shared with Neurosurgery), 9 dedicated Stroke Unit beds, 2 video-EEG telemetry beds
+20 Neurology (9 Stroke Unit) and up to 4 close observation beds (shared with Neurosurgery), 9 dedicated Stroke Unit beds, 2 video-EEG telemetry beds

 Department Clinics